tw-mosip/inji-vci-client-ios-swift/README.md

-# VCI Client
+# INJI VCI Client
 - Request credential to Credential issuer

 ## Installation
 - Clone the repo
-- In your swift application go to file > add package dependency > add the  https://github.com/tw-mosip/inji-vci-client-ios-swift.git in git search bar> add package
+- In your swift application go to file > add package dependency > add the  https://github.com/mosip/inji-vci-client-ios-swift.git in git search bar> add package
 - Import the library and use

 ## APIs